goreleaser/goreleaser/www/docs/scm/gitlab.md

 ## API Token

 GoReleaser requires an API token with the `api` scope selected to deploy the artifacts to GitLab.
-That token can either be a Personal or a Project one.
+That token can either be a Personal, or a Project one.

 This token should be added to the environment variables as `GITLAB_TOKEN`.